+35725368683

 VAT on property

-VAT at the rate of 19% is payable on the sale of new real estate projects.
+VAT at 19% is payable on the sale of new Cyprus real estate projects.

-Any person buying the first permanent residence in Cyprus can apply for a reduced VAT rate of 5%.
+Any person buying their first permanent residence in Cyprus can apply for a reduced VAT rate of 5%.

-The reduced rate of 5% VAT applies on the first 200 m2, whereas the standard VAT rate is imposed for the remaining square meters, as determined based on the buildable area.
+The reduced rate of 5% VAT applies to the first 130 m2 (190 m2 for individuals with disabilities).
+In contrast, the standard VAT rate is imposed on the remaining square meters, which are determined based on the buildable area.

 The VAT on plots – Building land